 Distracted driving is a dangerous epidemic on America’s roadways.
-According to the National Highway Traffic Safety Administration (NHTSA) 3,450 people were killed on U.S. roadways in 2016 as a result of distracted driving, and an estimated 389,000 people were injured.
+According to the National Highway Traffic Safety Administration (NHTSA) 3,166 people were killed on U.S. roadways in 2017 as a result of distracted driving.

 Distracted driving occurs any time you take your eyes off the road, your hands off the wheel, or your mind off your primary task of driving.
 Any non-driving activities you engage in are a potential distraction and endanger you, your passengers, other drivers and any bystanders.

 There are many types of driving distractions, including these:

 - Using a navigation system;

 - Adjusting a radio, CD player, or MP3 player;

 The use of cell phones has the highest risk of all distractions because it involves all three types of driver distraction simultaneously: visual (taking your eyes off of the road), manual (taking your hands off the wheel), and cognitive (taking your mind off driving).
 The following are other facts and statistics concerning cell phones and distracted driving:

 - Drivers who use hand-held cell phones are four times more likely to get into a crash (Monash University).